10 DIY T-shirt and sign ideas for back-to-school

 Back-to-Home School

-If your kids are virtually learning or homeschooling this year, here’s the perfect shirt project from Design Space.
+If your kids are virtually learning or homeschooling this year, here’s the perfect shirt for Back to Home School.
+Whether you’re a parent, teacher, or student, this DIY project lets you showcase your style and enthusiasm for learning from home.

 Virtually there